 Smoking – A dedicated smoking room is available Airside, near the retail square, before Gates 14-22.

-Travel Agencies – If you are arriving in Turin and need local arrangements or help planning a really last minute trip abroad, there is a Ticket Office at the airport that can probably be of assistance.
+Travel Agencies – If you are arriving in Turin and need local arrangements or help planning a really last minute trip abroad, there is a Ticket Office that can probably be of assistance.
 There is also a dedicated Travel Agency attached to the Ticket Office.
+Hours: 10:00AM – 2:00PM.

-As of February 2019, Turin airport is served by the following airlines: Air Dolomiti • Air France • Air Italy • Air Moldova • Alitalia • Blue Air • Blu Express • British Airways • Brussels Airlines • Easyjet • KLM • Jet2 • Iberia • Lufthansa • Royal Air Maroc • Ryanair • S7 Airlines • TUI Fly • Volotea • Vueling • Wizz Air.
+Turin airport is served by the following airlines: Air Dolomiti • Air France • Air Italy • Air Moldova • Alitalia • Blue Air • Blu Express • British Airways • Brussels Airlines • EasyJet • KLM • Jet2 • Iberia • Lufthansa • Royal Air Maroc • Ryanair • S7 Airlines • TUI Fly • Volotea • Vueling • Wizz Air.

 Airport Transportation: Getting To/From The Airport

-The following car rental agencies are available onsite: Autavia, Avis, Budget, Europcar, Hertz, Locauto/Enterprise, Maggiore, Sicily by Car/AutoEuropa, Sixt and Win Rent.
+The following car rental agencies are available onsite: Autavia • Avis • Budget • Europcar • Hertz • Leasys Rent • Locauto/Enterprise • Maggiore • Sicily by Car/AutoEuropa • Sixt.
 Location: inside the multi-storey car park and in the Arrivals Lounge.

-Just meters from the airport terminal, Turin Airport railway station offers service to Turin GTT Dora railway station via 19-minute train ride.
+Located just meters from the terminal, the Turin Airport railway station offers service to Turin GTT Dora railway station via 19-minute train ride.